Is Samos Safe To Visit? A Review Of Samos And Its Beaches

 If we planned to go to Samos, we would plan on going to this beach again.
 I don't see this beach on any of the top lists on other bloggers websites, and this might be because it is not very known. (yet)

-Only thing is, it might be tough getting to the beach, as it is located nowhere near any city.
-I am guessing that you might find a trip to the beach or buses going there, otherwise, if you rent a car or an ATV as we did, then you should go visit it.
+TIP: It might be tough getting to the beach, as it is located nowhere near any city.
+Before you travel, make sure you know which buses go there.
+You can also rent a car or an ATV as we did.

 Where is Livadaki Beach Located?